erick-ross/erick-ross.github.io/why-i-do-math.md

 ---
 layout: page
+title:
 ---

-# Why should we we do mathematics?
+# Why I do mathematics

+Pure mathematicians like to claim that their work has no application to the real world.
+Whether or not they are correct in this claim
-Why should we do (pure) mathematics?
+Why should I do (pure) mathematics?
 Many people have struggled to explain

 Why should